grandeurkoe/python-scripting-projects/README.md

 ### Day 011 - The Blackjack Game

 This project simulates the blackjack game.
 Generates cards for both user and computer randomly.
-Continue game based on user input.
+Calculate user score based on cards drawn.
+Get user to choose if he wants to draw more cards or not as user input.
+End game and display the result of blackjack game when either the user or computer wins, draws or loses.

 For a live version, go [here](https://replit.com/@grandeurkoe/the-blackjack-capstone-project?v=1)